socomsystems/documentation/admin_manual/installation/example_ubuntu.rst

     cp -r nextcloud /var/www

-On other HTTP servers it is recommended to install Nextcloud outside of the document root.
+On other HTTP servers it is recommended to install cyfrSpaces outside of the document root.